Watch Video

 Mark as read

-Listening to a teenager might not sound like part of your job description.
-But if you’ve ever worked with a team member pushing boundaries, a project partner resistant to change, or a stakeholder who’s all emotion and no logic — you’ve been there.
+We know what you’re thinking – listening to teenagers definitely doesn’t sound like part of your job description.
+But if you’ve ever worked with a team member who pushes boundaries, resists change, or exudes emotion and no logic, we’ve been there too.

-Parenting a teenager and leading in a tech org have more in common than you think.
-Both involve people seeking autonomy.
-Both involve high emotion, mixed signals, and moments of misalignment.
-And both can be radically improved by one underrated leadership tool: active listening.
+All involve people seeking autonomy.
+All involve high emotion, mixed signals, and moments of misalignment.
+Yet these characteristics can be radically improved with one underrated tool: Active Listening™.

-When practiced intentionally, active listening isn’t just about hearing — it’s about building trust, diffusing tension, and strengthening alignment.
-Whether you’re dealing with a frustrated engineer or a skeptical client, how you listen can determine whether the conversation leads to buy-in… or breakdown.
+When practiced intentionally, Active Listening is just about building trust, diffusing tension, and strengthening alignment.
+Whether you’re dealing with a frustrated engineer or a skeptical client, how you listen can determine whether the conversation leads to buy-in or breakdown.

 Listening as a strategic skill (not just a soft one)